bswagy/code-generator/README.md

  used Javascript to make the provided code work when a user chooses the selected character sets.
 * learned how to generate a button for users to click
 * learned how to make window prompts show up to ask the user a yes or no question
-* learned how to catcanate user choices to make a random password
+* learned how to concatenate user choices to make a random password

 ## Author Information